CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.2.1 WLAN operation.md

 In the event of a security incident, IT operations MUST take appropriate countermeasures (see also DER.2.1 * Incident Management *):

-* At the transfer point of the WLAN communication into the internal LAN, the communication SHOULD be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in case of an attack on the WLAN.
+* At the transfer point of the WLAN communication into the internal LAN, the communication SHOULD be selectively blocked per SSID, access point or even for the complete WLAN infrastructure in the event of an attack on the WLAN.
 * If access points have been stolen, security measures MUST be implemented to prevent the access point from being abused.
 * If WLAN clients have been stolen and certificate-based authentication is used, client certificates MUST be blocked.
 The possible consequences of safety-critical events MUST be investigated.
 Ultimately MUST be excluded that stolen devices are used without authorization to access the network of the institution.